joelkoz/NodeMDA/README.md

 ------------

-NodeMDA is a node.js library used for generating software source code for any project or language using the *Model Driven Architecture* approach.
-This approach allows you to create large portions of code for your software projects by using a UML tool to diagram software concepts.
+NodeMDA is a node.js library used for generating software source code for any project or language using the *Model Driven Architecture* methodology.
+This methodology allows you to create large portions of code for your software projects by using a UML tool to diagram software concepts.

 NodeMDA is a code generation *_engine_* that uses "plugin" architecture driven